rebootl/reflectapp/client/notes.md

 ## ToDo

+* cannot access in private mode?
 * (re-)add pinned entries
 * delete entries, inactivate maybe?
 * pagination
 * edit preview
 * cleanup/remove old request functions
 * rework CSS
+* protect url info request route
 * re-login necessary after server update, otherwise new entries/edits not shown
 * detection trigger not 100% reliable, i think if the detection takes longer than the input it will not re-trigger after input is finished, tho it's probably not too terrible cause links will be pasted most of the time...
-* fix spacing on link tags
+* fix spacing on link detection labels -> try using flex
 * early prevent creating duplicate tags inside add-items (would be nice)
 * improve client filestructure (make subdirectories for components)
 * maybe add direct toggle for private/pinning